verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Data-Transformation.md

 We have now created table [google.com:biggene:platinum_genomes.expanded_variants](https://bigquery.cloud.google.com/table/google.com:biggene:platinum_genomes.expanded_variants?pli=1)

-In the analyses that follow in this codelab, sometimes we work with the original data and sometimes we work with the expanded variant-only data.
+In the analyses that follow in this codelab, sometimes we work with the original data and sometimes we work with the transformed variant-only data.

 ## Optional: modify the Cluster Compute Job